Assault With Intent to Resist Arrest

-Assault with Intent to Resist Arrest is covered by Section 38 of the Offences Against the Person Act 1861.
+Contrary to Section 38 of the Offences Against the Person Act 1861

-A person could be charged with this offence if they assaulted another person with the intention of resisting arrest, or preventing the lawful apprehension/detention of himself/herself to another, for any offence.
+This offence is committed when a person assaulted another person with the intention of resisting arrest, or preventing the lawful apprehension/detention of himself/herself to another, for any offence.

 What are the sentencing powers for this offence?